2015–16 Valencia CF season

-The 2015–16 season is Valencia Club de Fútbol's 96th in the club's history and their 81st in La Liga.
+The 2015–16 season was Valencia Club de Fútbol's 96th in the club's history and their 81st in La Liga.
 The club qualified for the UEFA Champions League for the first time since 2012–13.
 They began in the play-off round, where a win over Monaco saw them qualify for the group stages, where they competed in Group H, finishing third and dropping into the round of 32 of the UEFA Europa League.
 Valencia also competed in the Copa del Rey, entering at the round of 32 and being eliminated by Barcelona 8–1 on aggregate in the semi-finals.